Skip to main content

 If

-The If operator checks if a given condition is true or false before performing a specific action.
+An Operator that checks if a given condition is true or false before performing a specific action.

-IMAP (Internet Mail Access Protocol) is a protocol for retrieving email messages from a mail server.
+A protocol for retrieving email messages from a mail server.
 In Torq, the IMAP trigger is used to ingest emails as events from a configured IMAP server.

 Import